We all want our students to learn and most of us want our students to have fun doing it.

 If students are bored of the activity, they find ways to make it interesting.

-If students don’t understand the activity, they get frustrated.
+If students don’t understand the activity, they can also get frustrated.

-How complicated an activity is can be a very important factor to its success, especially in ELL classrooms.
+How simple an activity is can be a very important factor to its success, especially with English learners.

 An activity can be overly-complicated for the following reasons:

-- 2The teacher’s explanation of the activity is overly complicated.
+- Your explanation of the activity is overly complicated.